 However, there is a great security advantage of running on the same device.
 Most of the attacks we see today on our customers are advanced real-time phishing attacks.
 On these attacks, users are redirected via a fake email, or some other means, to a fake page that looks and feels exactly like the authentic site.
 Once a user is on the phishing site, he is deceived into entering his login credentials, including his two-factor authentication token, and thus giving away access to his account.

-So if you are looking for an excuse to use Authy on your PC, this is it.
+So if you are looking for an excuse to use Authy on your desktop, this is it.

-The Authy App for PCs, along with its complementary Extension, go a step further to make two-factor authentication a truly seamless experience, and to bring the power and security of strong authentication to users everywhere, anywhere.
+With Authy for Desktop, we’re going a step further to make two-factor authentication a truly seamless experience and to bring the power and security of strong authentication to users everywhere, anywhere.
 Authy for PCs not only provides more convenient and secure access to two-factor authentication tokens, but it goes the extra step by keeping your tokens safe on your computer, and by offering protection from phishing attacks.